Model support

 Request

-object that is saved locally and is available to methods by
+as_meta() accepts the request object that is saved locally and is available to methods by

-using the get_request
+using the get_request method.

 Public interface

-: returns the metadata attributes definition.
+ModelMeta.get_meta(request=None): returns the metadata attributes definition.
 Tipically these

-are set in _metadata
+are set in _metadata attribute in the model;

-: returns the meta representation of the object suitable for
+ModelMeta.as_meta(request=None): returns the meta representation of the object suitable for

 use in the template;

-object, if given as argument to as_meta
+ModelMeta.get_request(): returns the request object, if given as argument to as_meta;

-: returns the author object for the current instance.
+ModelMeta.get_author(): returns the author object for the current instance.
 Default

 implementation does not return a valid object, this must be overridden in the application